 Prairie skinks (Plestiodon septentrionalis) are common in Iowa, but you may never have seen one before.
 They are so tiny, that they blend in extremely well with their prairie surroundings.

-Schnoodle is a little smaller than a typical prairie skink because he only has a nub of a tail.
+Some skinks are is a little smaller than a typical prairie skink because they only havea nub of a tail.
 That is actually typical with prairie skinks, who lose their tails on purpose when frightened by predators.
 Their detached tails continue to wriggle, distracting predators while the skinks get away.

 Prairie skinks have three wide tan or light brown stripes along their black back with two additional stripes on each side for a total of seven stripes.